jpgpereira/localytics-cordova/README.md

 ### Places

->*Note*: This wasn't tested yet, so proceed with cautious.
+>*Note*: This feature isn't available for all teams and wasn't tested yet, so proceed with cautious.

 #### iOS